Table of Contents:

 Epsom salt at the foot of the plants

-Throughout the season: Sprinkle 1 tablespoon of Magnesium Sulphate per 30 cm of height of your plant at the base or the stem of your plant.
-For a tomato plant of 60 cm high, you can add two tablespoons.
-Start by prickling out in potting soil and repeat every 6 weeks until the end of the harvest.
+Throughout the season: Sprinkle 1 tablespoon of magnesium sulfate per 30 cm of plant height at the base or stem.
+For a 60 cm tall tomato plant, you can add two tablespoons.
+Start by prickling out the plants into potting soil and repeat every six weeks until the end of the harvest.

-Magnesium sulphate at the base of the plant
+Magnesium sulfate at the base of the plant

 Epsom salt when planting your peppers, bell peppers and tomatoes